GregorySchwartz/diversity/README.md

   -I,--input-subsampling INT INT
                            The start point and interval of subsamples in the rarefaction curve.
 For instance, '1 1' would be 1, 2, 3, ...
 '2 6' would be 2, 8, 14, ...
+Note: input is a
+                           string so use quotations around the entry and it always has the number of subsamples overall as the last point
   -f,--fast-bin            Whether to use a much faster, but approximated,
-                           binomial coefficient for the rarefaction analysis -n,--remove-N            Remove 'N' and 'n' characters -a,--whole-sequence      Ignore window length and only analyze the entire sequence for diversity and rarefaction curves.
+                           binomial coefficient for the rarefaction analysis.
+                           This method results in NaNs for larger numbers, so in that case you you should use the slower, more accurate default method -n,--remove-N            Remove 'N' and 'n' characters -a,--whole-sequence      Ignore window length and only analyze the entire sequence for diversity and rarefaction curves.